Best Places to Enjoy Ice Skating Near Ottawa

 Opening dates and hours: Open daily, 9am-sunset

-Cost: Adult day pass $18
+Adult day pass - $20

 River Oak Skating Trail

-If you’re looking for a fun skating trail where you can stroke through frozen meadows and forest, head to River Oak Skating Trail, only 30 minutes south-east of downtown Ottawa.
-Set on an old apple orchard, the 3-kilometre-long picturesque skating trail is full of twists, turns and hills, but is also beginner friendly.
+If you’re looking for a fun skating trail where you can stroke through frozen meadows and forest, head to River Oak Skating Trail, only 30 minutes southeast of downtown Ottawa.
+Set on an old apple orchard, the 3.5km long picturesque skating trail is full of twists, turns and hills, but is also beginner friendly.
 River Oak is also one of the only skating trails that is hockey-friendly, allowing hockey stick, pucks and ringette gear on the ice surfaces.
 There are even mini side rinks and open areas along the way to allow for impromptu games of shiny, or to practice your camel spin.
 There are snowshoeing and hiking trails available for non-skaters and a cozy barn to warm up in after a day on the trails.
-Dogs and strollers are also allowed and skate, helmets and snowshoes are available for rent.
+Dogs and strollers are also allowed and skates, helmets and snowshoes are available for rent.

 Ice conditions: Weather dependent, not refrigerated